Easy leche merengada (cinnamon-lemon ice milk)

 - If you want it with meringue, substitute the egg whites for aquafaba.

-- If you want a KETO leche merengada, use almond milk (or other keto friendly milk) and a keto friendly sweetener like eritriol or xylitol.
+- use almond milk (or other keto friendly milk)

 - Feel free to switch out the usual lemon peel of leche merengada for any other citric fruits like oranges or mandarins.